fuyuookura/fuyuookura.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I open at the end.
+subtitle: The world is my representation.

 profile:
   align: right